sushrutmair/visagefrservice/README.md

 Visage.FR strives to be as reasonable as possible in restricting inputs.
 Here they are:
 * You must provide exactly 2 images as input.
 No more, no less.
 * Supported image types are: JPEG/JPG, PNG and BMP.
 Other types should work but have not been tested.
 * Each image cannot be more than 3 MB in size.
-In other words, as long as both images are < 3 MB in size, Visage.FR will process them.
+In other words, Visage.FR allows each image to be upto 3 MB in size.
 * Visage.FR works best when the faces in the images are frontal, clear and not too low-res.
 If the image is very large, it needs proportionally larger face sizes in it.